-Miss.
-Bartle runs a popular Cross Country

-Club on Thursdays after school where you can

-improve your fitness by running courses

-around the school.
-The school also encourages

-our pupils to take part in the Bridgend

-Schools Cross Country events that take

-place one Saturday morning each month

-at schools across the borough.
-A growing

-number of children are representing

-Llangewydd at these cross country runs.
+A popular Cross Country Club is run after school where you can improve your fitness by running around the school.
+The school also encourages our pupils to take part in the Bridgend Schools Cross Country events that take place one Saturday morning each month at schools across the borough.
+A growing number of children are representing Llangewydd at these cross country runs.